Kushalsg62/Kushalsg62/README.md

-## Hi 👋, I'm Kushal SG
+## Hi, I'm Kushal SG

 Software Engineer from India 🇮🇳 with a strong interest in building reliable, scalable, and well-structured software systems across different layers of application development.

 ---

-### 👨‍💻 About Me
+### About Me

-* 🌱 Currently learning **System Design** and modern software architecture concepts
+* Currently learning **System Design** and modern software architecture concepts
-* 💼 Focused on building production-ready software using **Java, Spring Boot, and full-stack development practices**
+* Focused on building production-ready software using **Java, Spring Boot, and full-stack development practices**
-* 🧠 Strong foundation in **Data Structures, Algorithms, and problem-solving**
+* Strong foundation in **Data Structures, Algorithms, and problem-solving**
-* 🔍 Actively preparing for **software engineering roles** and real-world engineering challenges
+* Actively preparing for **software engineering roles** and real-world engineering challenges

 ---

-### 📂 Work & Projects
+### Work & Projects

-* 💻 All of my projects are available on **GitHub**, covering backend systems, APIs, and full-stack applications
+* All of my projects are available on **GitHub**, covering backend systems, APIs, and full-stack applications
-* 🧩 Hands-on experience with **RESTful APIs, database integration, and clean application design**
+* Hands-on experience with **RESTful APIs, database integration, and clean application design**
-* 🚀 Continuously improving existing projects by enhancing performance, structure, and scalability
+* Continuously improving existing projects by enhancing performance, structure, and scalability

 ---

-### 💬 Ask Me About
+### Ask Me About

 * Software Engineering
 * Java & Spring Boot